Combined arms: Post-Classical warfare

+Early Modern warfare

-15th to 19th centuries
+15th to 17th centuries

 Generally the savanna cavalries of West Africa used a combined arms approach, seldom operating without supporting infantry.

 The French army of the Valois kings, composed of heavily armoured gendarmes (professional versions of the medieval knight), Swiss and Landsknecht mercenary pikemen, and heavy cannons took form during the transition from the medieval way of war to the early modern period.

-The late 15th century saw the development of combined pike and shot formations in Europe, starting with the colunelas of the Spanish general Gonzalo Fernández de Córdoba, evolving into the tercios of Hapsburg Spain and the Imperial Army of the Holy Roman Empire during the 16th century.
+The late 15th century saw the development of combined pike and shot formations in Europe, starting with the colunelas of the Spanish general Gonzalo Fernández de Córdoba, evolving into the tercios of Habsburg Spain and the Imperial Army of the Holy Roman Emperor during the 16th century.

 In Japan, at the battle of Nagashino (長篠の戦い) in 1575, forces of the Oda clan successfully employed combined arms against the Takeda clan, which heavily relied on cavalry.
 The Oda army erected palisades to protect their ashigaru musketeers that shot down the Takeda cavalry while their samurai cut down any enemies who managed to approach melee range.

 The 17th century saw increasing use of combined arms at lower (regimental) level.
 King Gustavus Adolphus of Sweden was the proponent of the idea.
 For fire support he attached teams of "commanded musketeers" to cavalry units and fielded light 3-pounder guns to provide infantry units with organic artillery.

+Modern warfare

 In the eighteenth century, the concept of the legion was revived.
 Legions now consisted of musketeers, light infantry, dragoons and artillery in a brigade sized force.
 These legions often combined professional military personnel with militia.
 Perhaps the most notable example is the use of light cavalry, light infantry and light horse artillery in advance detachments by France's La Grande Armée during the Napoleonic Wars.